wkirui/wkirui.github.io/_posts/2020-09-24-Airbnb Price Prediction with RandomForest.md

 This table shows the top ten columns with the highest number of missing values<br>
 ![missing values table](/assets/img/pct_missing_values.png)

 - We have another column named *bathrooms_text* so we shouldn't worry about *bathrooms*
 - We have 9 columns with more than 30% values missing.
 We'll drop these columns
 - We also have 14 columns with between 5% and 30% values missing
 - For integer columns with missing values, we impute the missing values using the median strategy.
 In this case, we fill the missing values in a column with the calculated median for that column
-- For categorical columns, we will add an 'Uknown' class to the data
+- For categorical columns, we will add an 'uknown' class to the data

 ##### ii) Feature Importance
 Now we need to determine the best features to use in our model.
 We will use a RandomForestRegressor to fit our feaures and the target variable then we calculate the feature importances.
 The code below shows how to find important features